EPIC US ROAD TRIP 2016DAYS 16 & 17 - THE ROCKIES - COLORADO

 It began as a railroad town in 1880 so I guess it’s only appropriate that present-day Durango, a charming old Wild West mining town with some gorgeous Victorian-era architecture, oozes train vibes.
 A toy train complete with choo-choos & steam does a loop of the counter in Oscar’s, a 50’s style diner and a local favourite for breakfast & lunch, while a real albeit long-in-the-tooth train, the historic Durango & Silverton Narrow Gauge Railroad, is probably the town’s biggest attraction.

 It’s over 330 miles from Durango to Leadville, quite the drive considering the topography.
 It took us almost 7 hours to cover that distance today, but only because we took a wrong turn; otherwise it would have taken less than 6.
 We expected to drive over 1 high-altitude pass but actually encountered two.
 That wrong turn again.

 As a mountain state and the only such state in the US that lies entirely above 1,000 meters in elevation, Colorado is a rather good choice for a road trip, and an excellent choice for a road trip within a road trip.

 – Lonely Planet USA, 6th Edition

-Eighty miles beyond Durango and we reached Wolf Creek Pass, the first of the Colorado Rocky Mountain passes straddling the Continental Divide of the Americas, a.k.a.
-The Great Divide.
+Eighty miles beyond Durango and we reached Wolf Creek Pass, the first but by no means the last of the Colorado Rocky Mountain passes straddling the Continental Divide of the Americas, a.k.a.
+The Great Divide, that we’d encounter.